-What is the Monitoring, Assessment and Planning Program?
+What is the Monitoring and Assessment Program?

 Water Quality Monitoring

 Vermont’s water quality monitoring program measures physical, chemical, and biological indicators of lakes and ponds, rivers and streams, and wetlands, on a rotating basis to document water quality conditions statewide.
-MAPP oversees biological monitoring of rivers and streams, and coordinates Vermont’s other surface water quality monitoring activities using two complementary approaches; probability and fixed-station monitoring within several different projects.
-MAPP, in partnership with the Lakes and Ponds Protection Program coordinates Vermont’s citizen-based water quality monitoring programs.
+MAP oversees biological monitoring of rivers and streams, and coordinates Vermont’s other surface water quality monitoring activities using two complementary approaches; probability and fixed-station monitoring within several different projects.
+MAP, in partnership with the Lakes and Ponds Program coordinates Vermont’s citizen-based water quality monitoring programs.
 Current monitoring priorities are described by the Vermont Department of Environmental Conservation's Water Quality Monitoring Program Strategy.

 Water Quality Assessment and Total Maximum Daily Load Activities

-Watershed Management and Basin Planning
+Tactical Basin Planning